 Many times I have recommended original equipment parts as a quality replacement.
 While this is still largely applicable, there are times when the original design is inferior.
 Fortunately, sometimes the aftermarket comes to the rescue.
 The General Motors New Process transfer case is just such an incident.

 For years we have noticed a serious problem with this four-wheel drive General Motors transfer case.
-After several thousand miles a small hole strangely appears in the bottom of the rear case half.
+After several thousand miles a small hole strangely appears in the bottom of the rear transfer case half.

 On close examination it almost appears to be porosity in the case.
+Closer inspection shows it is a hole, originating from inside the transfer case.

 GM sells a rebuilt case for close to two-thousand dollars and it is put together much the same as the original.
 Fortunately there is a much better alternative.
 AGCO can solve the problem, often at a price lower than the GM alternative.
 Our transmission repair shop repairs four-wheel drive transfer cases with AGCO quality.